erkanerol/erkanerol.github.io/content/post/complexity-of-kubernetes.md

 ## Integration cost is inevitable

-Okay, we have Kubernetes.
+OK, we have Kubernetes.
 We have a huge app catalog.
 Let's think about how to build e2e solutions.

 It is really simple to try an app on Kubernetes.
 Go to the "Getting started" page, copy one command (kubectl or helm),and run it against your cluster.
 Bam!
 You have it!